 - Consulting services and potential sources.

-The assessment could result in the Enterprise IT Architect posing questions to the originating school or department, seeking clarifications regarding the description of need and/or the scope statement.
-Ultimately, a decision will be made that the purchase:
+6. The assessment may result in the WashU IT posing additional questions to the originating school or department, seeking clarifications regarding the description of need and/or the scope.

 - Is a fit with the IT strategic direction;